-A new style of "smart" pump has made its way into the
+A new style of "smart" pump is making its way into

-North American hydronics mechanical rooms.
-These new circulators are ECM pumps.
-ECM stands for electronically commutated motor and they are very different from the PSC (permanent split capacitor) motors we are accustomed to with wet rotor pumps.
+the North American hydronics mechanical rooms.
+They are called ECM pumps.
+ECM stands for electronically commutated motor and they are very different from the PSC (permanent split capacitor) motors we have using in our wet rotor pumps.
+This new style motor is sometimes called a "brushless DC" motor.
 The rotor in this ECM motor has permanent magnets instead of wire windings that are separated from the system fluid.
-The magnets are located inside a stainless steel rotor can and react to the magnetic forces created by electromagnetic poles in the stator.
+The magnets are located inside a stainless steel rotor container and react to the magnetic forces created by electromagnetic poles in the stator.

-A microprocessor, which "sits on-board" the pump, reverses the polarity of the stator poles rapidly (within milliseconds), forcing the rotor to be rotated in the proper direction.
+A microprocessor which "sits on board" the pump reverses the polarity of the stator poles rapidly (within milliseconds), forcing the rotor to be rotated in the proper direction.
 The faster these poles reverse their polarity, the faster the rotor spins, meaning the faster the impeller spins.